 The Klipsch Heritage Tabletop is a fantastic home speaker.
 The exterior is composed of walnut, giving this speaker a vintage appearance.

 This is a really affordable vintage option.
-For a low price, you get high-quality sound and classic design.
+For a low price, you get high-quality sound and a classic design.

 Best Bookshelf Speakers for Audiophiles